7 Tips & Tricks For a Smooth Lab Experience

 - Disable screen saver

-- Disable any pop-ups that could disturb during the experiment
+- Disable any pop-up notifications from Windows Action Center that could disturb during the experiment

 Finally, when you are running a study you want to minimize the variables and the complexity of the technological setup to minimize the risk of something going wrong.
 Always try to keep your protocol and the setup as simple as possible!